Introduction

 Search in the Events Section

-Improve your event searches with the operators #tag, @Artist, or Contact.
+Improve your event searches using:

 Advanced Search Syntax